muniter/hass_86/scripts/pc_mqttcontrol/README.md

 # MQTT pc Control

+TODO:Fix this docs since this is not running as root anymore

 This program simply allows integration of the pc using mqtt into any system, parituclary this time into Home Assistant.
 Is done over MQTT to avoid having ssh-keys in the Home Assistant server that can execute commands.